 The underlying mechanisms vary depending on the disease in question.
 Atherosclerosis disease frequently happen in artery of coronary and peripheral.
-Most common risk factors for atherosclerosis are smoking, high blood pressure, excess consumption of alcohol, obesity and high cholesterol level (Tendera et al., 2011).
+Most common risk factors for atherosclerosis are smoking, high blood pressure, excess consumption of alcohol, obesity and high cholesterol level (Tendera et al., 211).
 Death rate in CVD is 13% by high blood pressure,6% in diabetes, 5% in obesity andtobacco results in 9%.
 Rheumatic heart disease may follow untreated strep throat (Botton et al., 2007).

-Arteries and vessels flow the blood in heart anddirectly involve in heart disease when plaques form in arteries.
-It is narrow the arteries and reduce the essential nutrient components and oxygen for reaching toward heart.Plaque is a waxy substance consist of cholesterol are the main factors to cause plaque by damaging inner lining of arteries (Kivimäki et al., 2002).
+Arteries and vessels flow the blood in heart and directly involve in heart disease when plaques form in arteries.
+It is narrow the arteries and reduce the essential nutrient components and oxygen for reaching toward heart.
+Plaque is a waxy substance consist of cholesterol and fatty molecules.
+High blood pressure, smoking and increase level of cholesterol are the main factors to cause plaque by damaging inner lining of arteries (Kivimäki et al., 2002).

 Angina is also sign of heart artery disease.
-It is chest pain like pressure or squeezing the chestthat happens when heart muscle doesnot get insufficientoxygen (Tie et al., 2000) Thepressure or squeezing feeling or discomfortmay spread to the neck, jaws, arms and back.
-Women reported more symptomthan men like indigestion, heartburn, heavy weight in chest, nausea (stomach problems), vomiting, fatigue (weakness), or shorter breathing (Saul et al. 1990).Heart failure does not mean that your heart is not working or about to stop.
-It means that heart cannotmeet the demands of everyday activities (Lints et al. 1993).
+It is chest pain like pressure or squeezing the chestthat happens when heart muscle doesnot get insufficientoxygen (Tie et al., 2000) The pressure or squeezing feeling or discomfortmay spread to the neck, jaws, arms and back.
+Women reported more symptomthan men like indigestion, heartburn, heavy weight in chest, nausea (stomach problems), vomiting, fatigue (weakness), or shorter breathing (Saul et al. 1990).
+Heart failure does not mean that your heart is not working or about to stop.
+It means that heart cannot meet the demands of everyday activities (Lints et al. 1993).

-There are many risk factors for heart diseases: age, lack of exercise, gender, smoking, extreme level of alcohol consumption, unhealthy diet, obesity, stress, genetic predisposition, family history, high blood pressure (hypertension), elevated level ofblood sugar (diabetes mellitus), raised blood cholesterol (hyperlipidemia)and air pollution.
+There are many risk factors for heart diseases: age, lack of exercise, gender, smoking, extreme level of alcohol consumption, unhealthy diet, obesity, stress, genetic predisposition, family history, high blood pressure (hypertension), elevated level of blood sugar (diabetes mellitus), raised blood cholesterol (hyperlipidemia)and air pollution.
 Every risk factor varies from individual contribution to different communities or ethnic groups but generalinvolvement of these risk factors is very consistent.
-In many researches showed that some risk factorsare immutable like age, gender, family history or genetic predisposition but important cardiovascular risk aspects are changeable bydrug treatment, changing of lifestyle and social for illustration of hypertension, hyperlipidemiaand diabetespreclusion (McDonald et al., 1994).
+In many researches showed that some risk factors immutable like age, gender, family history or genetic predisposition but important cardiovascular risk aspects are changeable bydrug treatment, changing of lifestyle and social for illustration of hypertension, hyperlipidemia diabetespreclusion (McDonald et al., 1994).

 It is assessed thatSouth Asian subcontinentis having load of 60% world's cardiovascular disease that in spite of only 20% of the world's population.
-The main cause of it secondary mixing of genetic predisposition and environmental factors.
-The combined working of Indian Heart Association organizationand World Heart Federation organization is aimedto promote the awareness about theheart diseases and their causing factor issues (Czubryt et al., 2006).
+The main cause of it secondary mixing of genetic predisposition and environmental factors.the combined working of Indian Heart Association organization and World Heart Federation organization is aimedto promote the awareness about theheart diseases and their causing factor issues (Czubryt et al., 2006).